-Before receiving a new customer and during the year, the company conducts research on the financial strength of the customer, and also requests the customer to provide credit references from other suppliers with whom the customer maintains business relations.
+Before receiving a new customer and during the year, the company conducts research on the financial strength of the customer.
 In addition, the Company is purchasing a credit insurance policy for most of its customers.

 Moreover, the Company holds cash and cash equivalents in various financial institutions.
-These financial institutions are located in Israel and the United States.
+These financial institutions located in Israel and the United States.
 Pursuant to the Company's policies, evaluations of the relative financial stability of the different financial institutions are performed on an on-going basis.